-Vitamins are referred to as organic compounds because our body cannot synthesize them and are required in very small amounts, as their degradation is very slow; hence, they are mentioned as micronutrients.
+Vitamins are referred to as organic compounds, they are required in very small amounts, hence, they are mentioned as micronutrients.
 They perform vital functions and an essential role in our body functions such as metabolism, immunity, and digestion.

-Vitamine is a Greek word – “vita”- life and “amine”- refers to the compound found in thiamine, which was isolated from husks of rice
+Vitamine is a Greek word – “vita”- life and “amine”

 Also Read: Types, Sources and Significance of Vitamin

 This chart gives complete information about the different types of Vitamins, sources of vitamins and Scientific names of vitamins.

 |Vitamin A (Fat-soluble)||Retinol||Green leafy vegetables, nuts, tomatoes, oranges, ripe yellow fruits, guava, milk, liver, carrots, broccoli and watermelon.|

 |Vitamin B1 (Water-soluble)||Thiamine||Fresh fruits, corn, cashew nuts, potatoes, sweet potatoes, peas, wheat, milk, dates, black beans, etc.|

 |Vitamin B2 (Water-soluble)||Riboflavin||Bananas, grapes, mangoes, peas, pumpkin, dates, yoghurt, milk, mushrooms, popcorn, beef liver etc.|